-You will need to measure your fireplace to determine which grate will fit it best.
+Important!
+Please read carefully!
+You will need to measure your fireplace to determine which of our high-efficiency fireplace grates will fit it best.
 Here are the measurements that you will need to record before proceeding:

-(A) The width of the fireplace's back wall.
+(A) The width of the fireplace back wall.

 If you have glass doors, click HERE for measuring instructions.

-Once you have your measurements, follow these simple guidelines to pick out your grate:
+Once you have your measurements, follow these simple guidelines:

 To ensure that you are picking the correct grate height, consider the following:

-If your (C) dimension is less than 20" select the "Customize grate height" option when ordering.
+If your (C) dimension is less than 20" you may consider burning smaller than average diameter wood, or you can order a shortened 10" high "S" series grate.
+To do this, select the "Customize grate height" option before adding the grate to your shopping cart.
 This option is available for S series grates only.

 Click on picture to enlarge Grate Wall of Fire measuring video